 The Chromatic Diet Guide

-The Chromatic Diet Guide is a dietary framework that offers a variation of eating from day to day.
+The Chromatic Diet Guide is a dietary framework that offers a variety of eating from day today.
 A diet like this can be great for those people who have trouble sticking with one set way of eating because they’ll never run out of new things to try.
-Not only will it promote good health, but it will also allow you enjoy many different kinds of food.
+Not only will it promote good health, but it will also allow you to enjoy many different kinds of food.
 If taken seriously, following the Chromatic Diet Guide will make you feel better than ever before!

 This guide has four parts:

-The Introduction and Basics covers the foundations of chromatic diets, including why some people may not do well with traditional diets and how the Chromatic Diet can be a viable alternative.
+The Introduction and Basics cover the foundations of chromatic diets, including why some people may not do well with traditional diets and how the Chromatic Diet can be a viable alternative.

 Choosing Your Own Food Colors is where you learn about maximizing your nutrition by using whole foods that are rich in color & phytonutrients (also known as phytochemicals).